Estates and Taxes

 • Those with a modified adjusted gross income of $200,000 or more ($250,000 if married filing jointly or qualifying surviving spouse with dependent child, $125,000 if married filing separately) will be assessed an additional 3.8% called a net investment income tax.

-• Not all assets are subject to capital gains, such as some portions of business inventory and non-physical items such as copyrights, patents, inventions, designs, formulas, and compositions.
+• Not all assets are subject to capital gains, such as other portions of business inventory and non-physical items such as copyrights, patents, inventions, designs, formulas, and compositions.

 Basis for Capital Gains at the Time of Inheritance